 Anti-screen-capturing when enabled:

-- Screen capture is a blank screen on Windows OS.
+- Screen capture is a blank screen on Windows OS and Linux OS.
 On macOS, only the content of the protected window is blank.

-- This feature is active when a protected window is visible (not minimized).
+- For Windows OS and macOS, this feature is active when a protected window is visible (not minimized).
+For Linux OS, the feature is active both when a protected window is minimized or maximized.

 You configure the policies through PowerShell only.
 There is no GUI administration capability.
 This configuration is required only to enable or disable functionality for a specific delivery group.